koljapluemer/obsidian-the-queue/README.md

 ##### Examples

-- For simple notes, *The Queue* will interpret the title of the note as the front (the question) and the note's content as the back side (the solution).
+- For simple notes, *The Queue* will interpret the name of the note as the front (the question) and the note's content as the back side (the solution).
 See below:

 `I like cold pizza.md`